jgrassler/talks/monasca-onboarding/src/main.md

 with the Monasca output plugin.

 Custom plugins for metrics specific to your deployment can also be easily
-integrated: there are magic directories where you can simply drop them.
-Since you are prospective Monasca developers we strongly suggest you contribute them upstream, though.
+integrated: there are magic directories where an operator can simply drop them.
+Since you are prospective Monasca developers we strongly suggest you contribute your plugins upstream, though.

 Let's take a look at how plugins work (this is the same for both official and "magic directory" plugins).
 There are two types of plugins: